 - Level 1 Consists of assets or liabilities whose value is based on unadjusted quoted prices in active markets at the measurement date.
 An active market is one in which transactions for assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
 This category includes contracts traded on active exchange markets valued using unadjusted prices quoted directly from the exchange. - Level 2 Consists of assets or liabilities valued using industry standard models and based on prices, other than quoted prices within Level 1, that are either directly or indirectly observable as of the measurement date.
-The industry standard models consider observable assumptions including time value, volatility factors, and current market and contractual prices for the underlying commodities, in

-- addition to other economic measures.
+The industry standard models consider observable assumptions including time value, volatility factors, and current market and contractual prices for the underlying commodities, in addition to other economic measures.
 This category includes contracts traded on active exchanges or in over-the-counter markets priced with industry standard models. - Level 3 Consists of assets or liabilities whose fair value is estimated based on internally developed models or methodologies using inputs that are generally less readily observable and supported by little, if any, market activity at the measurement date.
 Unobservable inputs are developed based on the best available information and subject to cost benefit constraints.
 This category includes contracts priced using models that are internally developed and contracts placed in illiquid markets.
 It also includes contracts that expire after the period of time for which quoted prices are available and internal models are used to determine a significant portion of the value.

-Assets and liabilities measured at fair value on a recurring basis for the years ended December 31, 2014 and 2013 are summarized below.
+Assets and liabilities measured at fair value on a recurring basis as of December 31, 2015 and December 31, 2014 are summarized below.

-2014 2013 (Millions of Dollars) Level 1 Level 2 Level 3 Netting Adjustment (e) Total Level 1 Level 2 Level 3 Netting Adjustment (e) Total Derivative assets: (4) (-) Commodity(a)(b)(c) \$- \$1 \$- \$- \$1 \$- \$7 \$- \$(1) \$6 Other(a)(b)(d) 8 10 - · - 18 7 10 · - 17 Total assets \$8 \$11 \$- \$- \$19 \$7 \$17 \$- \$(1) \$23 Derivative liabilities: Commodity(a)(b)(c) \$- \$6 \$- \$(1) \$5 \$- \$3 \$- \$(3) \$- Interest rate contract(a)(b) - - - - - - 2 - - 2 Total liabilities \$- \$6 \$- \$(1) \$5 \$- \$5 \$- \$(3) \$2
+201 15 2014 (Millions of Dollars) Level 1 Level 2 Level 3 Netting Adjustment (e) Total Level 1 Level 2 Level 3 Netting Adjustment (e) Total Derivative assets: Commodity (a)(b)(c) \$- \$- \$1 \$(1) \$- \$- \$1 \$- \$- \$1 Other (a)(b)(d) 14 8 22 8 10 18 Total assets \$14 \$8 \$1 \$(1) \$22 \$8 \$11 \$- \$- \$19 Derivative liabilities: Commodity (a)(b)(c) \$- \$13 \$- \$- \$13 \$- \$6 \$- \$(1) \$5

-- The Company's policy is to review the fair value hierarchy and recognize transfers into and transfers out of the levels at the end of each reporting period.
-There were no transfers between levels 1, 2 and 3 for the years ended December 31, 2014 and 2013. - Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, interest rate swap, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the-counter derivative instruments for electricity and natural gas.
+- (a) The Company's policy is to review the fair value hierarchy and recognize transfers into and transfers out of the levels at the end of each reporting period.
+There were no transfers between levels 1, 2 and 3 for the years ended December 31, 2015 and 2014. - (b) Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the -counter derivative instruments for electricity and natural gas.
 Derivative instruments classified as Level 2 are valued using industry standard models that incorporate corroborated observable inputs; such as pricing services or prices from similar instruments that trade in liquid markets, time value and volatility factors. - (c) The accounting rules for fair value measurements and disclosures require consideration of the impact of nonperformance risk (including credit risk) from a market participant perspective in the measurement of the fair value of assets and liabilities.
+At
-At December 31, 2014 and 2013, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation. - Other assets are comprised of assets such as life insurance contracts within the deferred compensation plan and non-qualified retirement plans.

-Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.
+- December 31, 2015 and 2014, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation. - (d) Other assets are comprised of assets such as life insurance contracts within the non-qualified retirement plan. - (e) Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.